Phantom Edges in the Problem Hamiltonian: A Method for Increasing Performance and Graph Visibility for QAOA

 \subsection{Example}

-In this section, we analytically demonstrate an improvement in the approximation ratio for a cycle graph, illustrating the utility of placing new edges in $G'$ to form triangles with the original edges in $G$.
+In this section, we analytically show an improvement in the approximation ratio for a cycle graph.
+This example demonstrates the utility of adding new edges in $G'$ such that additional triangles are formed with the existing edges in $G$.

 Let $G$ be an arbitrary-sized cycle graph.
-First, let's consider optimizing the Max-Cut expectation value for $G$ using the standard QAOA ansatz.
+Let's consider optimizing the Max-Cut expectation value for $G$ using the standard QAOA ansatz.
 For a $D$-regular triangle-free graph, the expectation value is given by

 where $m$ is the number of edges in the graph \cite{hadfield2018quantumalgorithmsscientificcomputing}.
 It is not difficult to show that the maximum expectation value occurs at $(\gamma^*, \beta^*) = \left(\arctan\left(\frac{1}{\sqrt{D-1}}\right), \frac{\pi}{8}\right)$, and thus, the maximum value of this expectation is